 Promoting the role of Physics in research, education, industry and the community

-The medal will be presented to the chosen candidate at the AIP Congress in Congress years and in non-Congress years at a function to be arranged by the AIP Branch of the State of the candidate’s university.
+The award consists of a medal, certificate and monetary prize of $1000, and one year membership of the AIP.
+The medal will be presented to the chosen candidate at the AIP Congress in Congress years and in non-Congress years at the AIP Summer Meeting.
 Reasonable expenses in attending the presentation will be met by the Council of the AIP.